H2CO3/sdl2-sparkling/README.md

     setBlendMode(mode)

 Sets the current drawing blend mode in order to specify how the alpha channel is used. `mode` is one of SDL's four Blend Modes:
-"none", "blend", "add" or "mod"
+`"none"`, `"blend"`, `"add"` or `"mod"`.

     getBlendMode()

-Returns the name of the blend mode being currently used.
+Returns the name of the current blend mode.

     setFont(name, ptsize, style)